DanSaada/Expression-Interpreter/README.md

 # Expression-Interpreter
-A program that interpret logical expression./n
+A program that interpret logical expression.

 The program can be used to:
 - Evalute expression.
 - Get expression variables.